Gil-gil-glitch/Reversi/README.md

 ## GameTree-Search Algorithm: CastellaBot Explained

-The **CastellaBot** uses core game AI techniques to determine the best move, serving as the strongest opponent in the current version.
+The **CastellaBot** uses core game AI techniques to determine the best move, serving as a reliable structural benchmark opponent.

 ### 1. Minimax Search with Alpha-Beta Pruning